artandmath/nk2dl-gui/migration/migration.md

    - Test with Nuke launch command: `& 'C:\Program Files\Nuke15.1v1\Nuke15.1.exe'`

 3. **Interface testing with core module**
-   - Test all imports from the core `nk2dl` package
+   - Test all imports from the core `nk2dl` package using new flattened structure
    - Verify that the GUI can properly communicate with the core module
+   - Test logging functionality with core logger
    - If interface issues arise, assess whether changes are needed in core or GUI
    - Make changes in the appropriate repository

 ### Phase 2: Integration and Testing (Week 3)

 1. **Cross-package integration testing**
-   - Test GUI with the core module
+   - Test GUI with the core module using new flattened imports
-   - Verify functionality preservation
+   - Verify logging functionality and consistency
    - Test version compatibility
    - Performance benchmarking